 The insurance may also compensate for loss of income during the period of illness.
 Should you have permanent injury, you may be entitled to compensation for bodily defect or permanent harm.
 The degree of invalidity is evaluated based on special norms.

-Should your injury result in permanent additional expenses or inconvenience, you may be entitled to compensation for these.
+If your injury results in permanent additional expenses or inconvenience, you may be entitled to compensation for these.
 You may also be entitled to receive compensation for loss of income over an extended period of time.
 This may be in the form of an amount to cover loss of income or an annuity.
-Sometimes it is uncertain whether an individual will be able to resume work or not, and in such a case the insurance company will monitor the individual’s state of health until this has been determined.
+It is sometimes not certain that an individual will be able to resume work, and in such cases the insurance company will monitor the individual’s state of health until this has been determined.

-If you have received a personal injury that with preponderant probability has been caused by a pharmaceutical and which could not reasonably have been predicted by the doctor, then indemnity will be disbursed.
-Personal injury covers both physical injury and mental illness, but psychological complaint must have a medically demonstrable effect in order to be considered to be a personal injury.
-The injury must be more severe than the primary complaint from which you are suffering.
+If you have suffered a personal injury that with preponderant probability has been caused by a pharmaceutical product and which could not reasonably have been predicted by the doctor, then indemnity will be disbursed.
+Personal injury covers both physical injury and mental illness, but psychological complaints must have a medically demonstrable effect in order to be considered a personal injury.
+The injury must be more severe than the primary complaint from which you suffer.

 The insurance does not cover injury caused by naturopathic products or homeopathic remedies.
-If you are uncertain as to whether the insurance applies to your injury, you may always submit a claim report to have your case tried.
+If you are uncertain as to whether the insurance applies to your injury, you can submit a claim report to have your case tested.

 A claim should be submitted within three years from when the patient became aware of the injury.
-The absolute limit for submission is 15 years after the patient stopped taking the pharmaceutical.
+The absolute limit for submission is 15 years after the patient stopped taking the medication.

 Information for companies

-LFF Service AB is created for companies and organisations that work with pharmaceuticals in Sweden.
-Owning a share in the company ensures patients using any shareholder’s pharmaceutical product the right to get his/hers injury investigated by the Pharmaceutical Insurance and if relevant get imbursed by the insurance.
+LFF Service AB was created for companies and organisations that work with pharmaceuticals in Sweden.
+Owning a share in the company ensures patients using any shareholder’s pharmaceutical product the right to have his/her injury investigated by the Swedish Pharmaceutical Insurance Service and if relevant, receive compensation from the insurance.

-98 percent of the companies manufacturing and marketing pharmaceutical products in Sweden are shareholders.
-However, LFF shareholders also include universities that engage in research into medical drugs, biotechnology companies, companies involved in clinical trials, and distributors of medicines.
+Ninety-eight per cent of companies that manufacture and market pharmaceutical products in Sweden are shareholders.
+However, LFF shareholders also include universities that carry out research into medical drugs, biotechnology companies, companies involved in clinical trials and distributors of medicines.